16 min read

 57% of clients find a lawyer with an online search.
 When prospective clients look online for specific types of law firms, Google lists plenty of options.
 When two reputable law firms offer the same services and are equal in reputation, how do they convert customers?

 Client conversion relies on convincing copywriting.
 Great copywriting can persuade prospective clients with a fresh perspective.
-Take a look at the website of Barr & Young Attorneys our copywriters worked on.
+Take a look at the website of Douds & Young Attorneys our copywriters worked on.
 One of their unique selling points is that their attorneys are from the communities they serve.

-While competitors might offer the same legal services, they won’t necessarily be from the same communities, and so this personalized approach sets Barr & Young Attorneys apart.
+While competitors might offer the same legal services, they won’t necessarily be from the same communities, and so this personalized approach sets Barr & Douds Attorneys apart.
 It’s a good example of how to successfully incorporate storytelling into your copywriting approach.

 Strengthen Your SEO and Marketing Strategy